-- 1. Long-term bicycle parking spaces are [intended] for residents and employees [parking].
-Short-term bicycle parking spaces are [intended] for patrons and visitors. - [Long-term bicycle parking spaces under Sec.
-7.2.4.
-C are indicated as a] Section 6.2.4.
-C [[7.2.4.
-C]] shows the percent of total bicycle spaces that must be for long-term parking. [; the balance] The rest of the bicycle spaces must be [provided as] short-term spaces.
+Long-term bicycle parking spaces are intended for resident and employee parking.
+Short-term bicycle parking spaces are intended for patrons and visitors.
+2. Long-term bicycle parking spaces under Sec.
+7.2.4.C are indicated as a percent of total spaces; the balance must be provided as short-term spaces.